The fair runs through July 4.

 • Adam Lambert — July 2

-• Happy Together Tour 2013 (The Turtles, featuring Flo & Eddie, Chuck Negron formerly of Three Dog Night, Gary Puckett & The Union Gap, Mark Lindsay of Paul Revere & The Raiders, Gary Lewis & The Playboys) The Navy Band Southwest also performs, followed by fireworks.
+• Happy Together Tour 2013 — (The Turtles, Chuck Negron formerly of Three Dog Night, Gary Puckett & The Union Gap, Mark Lindsay of Paul Revere & The Raiders, Gary Lewis & The Playboys) The Navy Band Southwest also performs, followed by fireworks — July 4

 • John Wait of The Babies — June 13

-• Berlin, featuring Terri Nunn — June 18
+• Berlin, featuring Terri Nunn on lead vocals — June 18

 • Red — June 20